 Another key aspect is repairing our clothes when rips or tears arise.
 Nadia Piechestein, the sustainable fashion designer behind TLZ Movement, uses offcuts from her work in alterations and repairs, to create zero-waste patches for people to mend their clothes with.

 Nadia says it’s important to mend the clothes we own because it helps minimise our impact on the planet.
 Her easy-fix advice is to use patches to cover up holes.
-Nadia says “it gives a personalized style and you can go out proudly saying that your garments were reworked”.
+Nadia says “It gives a personalized style and you can go out proudly saying that your garments were reworked”.

 Be An Outfit Repeater

 The rise of social media has seen our thirst for new clothing reach extreme levels.
 Instagram’s insidious “outfit of the day” hashtag (#OOTD) encourages dysfunctional clothing consumption levels.
 We’re now at the point where one in six young people say that they don’t feel they can wear an outfit again once it’s been seen on social media.
-This is according to research by environmental charity Hubbub.

 Lianne Bell, author of the book How On Earth Can I Be Eco-Friendly attributes the problem to the cost and availability of fast fashion.
-Bell says in this article for Moral Fibres: “we’ve come to think of clothing as disposable and easily replaceable.
+Bell says in this article for Moral Fibres: “We’ve come to think of clothing as disposable and easily replaceable.
 When something is so readily available to us, it devalues the whole item.”

 Rewearing the clothes we have seems hardly revolutionary, but it’s a key way to help halt the rise of fast fashion.
 Simply committing to re-wearing the clothes you already own for as long as possible can disrupt the fast fashion industry, an industry that relies on people buying new clothes as often as possible.